z99o/JermaKart/README.md

 # JermaKart  README

 JermaKart is a jerma985 fan game made in Unity.
-The compiled game can be found here: https://sadclowngames.itch.io/jermakart
+The published game can be found here: https://sadclowngames.itch.io/jermakart

 A version of the project